istio/istio/pilot/doc/configuration-flow.md

 ## 2. Configuration storage

 Istio configuration storage is platform-specific.
-Below, we focus on Kubernetes, since Istio Manager model is close to Kubernetes model of Third-Party Resources.
+Below, we focus on Kubernetes, since Istio Pilot model is close to Kubernetes model of Third-Party Resources.
 In fact, `kubectl` could be used instead of `istioctl` if validation and patching semantics of Third-Party Resources was supported.